Syndrome differentiation according to the eight principles

 Causes |

-| Cold-excess type |
+Cold-excess type |

-Acute onset, aversion to cold, cold limbs, excess sputum, asthmatic breathing, abdominal pain that becomes worse when pressed and constipation.
-The pulse is deep or taut and tense; the tongue fur is white, greasy and thick and its color may appear green-blue or purple. |
+Acute onset, chills, cold limbs, excess sputum, asthmatic breathing or breath shortness, abdominal pain that becomes worse when pressed, and constipation.
+The pulse is deep or taut and tense; the tongue may appear green-blue or purple color, and its coating is white, greasy and thick |

-Invasion by exogenous cold, over-eating food with cold energies. |
+Invasion by exogenous cold; over-eating food with cold energies. |

-| Cold-deficient type |
+Cold-deficient type |

-Gradual onset, aversion to cold, cold limbs, shortness breath, general weakness, abdominal pain that becomes worse when pressed, loose stools and clear profuse urine.
-The pulse is weak, deep and slow; the tongue is pale, bulky and tender. |
+Gradual onset, chills, cold limbs, breath shortness, general weakness, abdominal pain that can be alleviated by pressed, loose bowels, and clear profuse urine.
+The pulse is weak, deep and slow; the tongue is pale, bulky and tender |

-| Heat-excess type |
+Heat-excess type |

-Acute onset, short duration, persistent high fever, thirst, flushed face, fullness and distending pain in abdomen that becomes worse when pressed, unconsciousness in very serious cases, constipation, pain on urination and deep yellow urine.
-On examination, there is a rapid and excess pulse, and the tongue is red or deep red with a dry yellow coating. |
+Acute onset, relative short duration, persistent or high fever, thirst, red face, fullness and distending pain in the abdomen that becomes worse when pressed, constipation, urinary difficulty or yellow urine.
+There may also be unconsciousness in serious cases.
+The backside is hotter than the palm side when touching the hand, a rapid and excess pulse, the tongue is red or deep red with yellow coating |

-Heat or fire evil invasion, over-eating spicy food or food with hot energies, excessive yang qi in the body. |
+Heat or fire evil invasion; over-eating spicy food or food with hot energies; excessive yang qi inside the body |

-| Heat-deficient type |
+Heat-deficient type |

-Gradual onset, long duration; fluctuant low-grade fever; night and spontaneous sweating, bone pain, dry mouth, skinny appearance, shortness breath and general weakness.
-When examining the hand, the palm side is hotter than the backside.
-The pulse is thready and rapid; the tongue is red with little fur, or the tongue may be bulky and tender. |
+Gradual onset, relative long duration, fluctuant low-grade fever, night sweating, bone pain, dry mouth, skinny appearance, breath shortness and general weakness.
+When touching the hand, the palm side is warmer than the backside.
+The pulse is thready and rapid; the tongue is red with little coating, or the tongue body may be bulky and tender. |

-Long-term illness, leads to depletion of yin fluid and relative excess in yang.
-These are also called virtual fire production" or "yin vacuity internal heat." |
+Internal damages or long term illness leads to depletion of yin fluid and a relative excess of yang qi has formed inside the body.
+These are also called ¡§virtual fire production" or "yin vacuity internal heat." |

 |